kyubxy/Froggers/README.md

 Pygame loads different assets in different ways.
 These classes specify how a given file should be loaded into pygame.
 FontLoader uses a text file to load fonts of specified sizes.
 If one isn't given, it loads a font of 48pt by default.

 ## UI/button
-Premade button class, can be customized
+Premade button class, can be customized using ButtonTheme

 ## Game
 base class for any game's entry point.
 Contains initilization code and game loop